Skip to main content

 At Whyte Gardens, we use a slightly different system.
 We use a software program called Buildxact which automatically returns to you (as a credit) a part of the deposit each time we invoice a progress payment.
 So you get charged a little less in each invoice.
 By the time you receive your last invoice for your project, there is only a small amount to return against the final invoice and it all now balances out.

-How are progress payments managed?
+How are landscaping progress payments managed?

 Different landscaping companies may split their progress payments for a job in different ways.